Offering certification for training services that include a restrictive intervention

 Commissioning requirements and inspection frameworks are changing.
 NHS commissioned services and the Care Quality Commission will require certification of training services from April 2020.
 CQC will also expect services across health and social care to have certified training.
 FIND OUT MORE

-Certification of training against the Restraint Reduction Network Training Standards 2019 must also be accredited by the United Kingdom Accreditation Service (UKAS) as complying with the ISO certification standards to ensure impartiality, credibility and integrity.
-We have been recommended for accreditation by UKAS as meetnig the ISO standards for certification.
-We hope to complete outstanding actions by the end of October 2019.
+Certification of training against the Restraint Reduction Network Training Standards must also be accredited by the United Kingdom Accreditation Service (UKAS) as complying with the ISO certification standards to ensure impartiality, credibility and integrity.

 Who should apply for certification?

-We already have more than 50 organisations currently working towards certification against the Restraint Reduction Network Training Standards 2019.
-These include in-house training (eg within an NHS Trust) and commercial training providers.
-The first training organisations will be certified in Autumn 2019.
+We already have more than 50 organisations currently working towards certification against the Restraint Reduction Network Training Standards.
+Training providers should apply where their training:

 How long does the process take?